sgeier/agents-terminal/docs/README.md

   - Theme toggle: light/dark, persisted.
 - Tiles:
   - Header shows `project • command • pid` and status.
-  - Controls: width drag (right edge), height drag (bottom edge), corner drag for both; A− / A+ adjust font size; Close kills and removes.
+  - Controls: width drag (right edge), height drag (bottom edge), corner drag for both; Renderer toggle (Canvas/GL); A− / A+ adjust font size; Close kills and removes.
   - Footer shows connection state (Live / Polling / Reconnecting / Closed) and PTY info.
 - Backlog first, then live stream.
 Automatic WS reconnect with 500 ms polling fallback.
-  - Resizing: we throttle fit+resize to avoid duplicate redraws.
+  - Resizing: we debounce fit+resize to avoid duplicate redraws and force a viewport refresh after fit.
 Some full‑screen TUI apps redraw on SIGWINCH and may print spacer lines; this is expected.
+If you see artifacts, switch Renderer to Canvas.
   - Optional Sync: toggle in top bar.
 When on, your keystrokes in any terminal mirror to all other open terminals (best effort via REST input fallback).

 ## Persistence